Bangal22/api2023SpainElections/README.md

 The Azure function uses Python to first store the raw data coming from nifi, then process the data to clean extract the most relevant information.
 Then, Azure Text Analytics is used to analyze the sentiment of each tweet and classify it as positive, negative or neutral.

 The results of this analysis and the most relevant data are stored in an Azure SQL Server database and then accessed for real-time visualization in Power BI.

+For web visualization a simple page has been created with Astro and an api made with Node.js.

 ## Visuals